Florida Mortgage Refinance To Pay Off Judgments

 • Divorce Refinance Buyout: Refinance to buy out your ex-spouse’s share of the equity, requiring a new cash-out mortgage in one spouse’s name.

-• Disclosing the Lawsuit: It is essential to disclose the lawsuit to the Florida mortgage lender.
-In some cases, such as a lawsuit with low personal liability (e.g., covered by insurance), a letter of explanation from an attorney may be required.
+• Disclosing the Lawsuit: It is essential to notify the Florida mortgage lender of the lawsuit.
+In some cases, such as a lawsuit with low personal liability, e.g., covered by insurance, a letter of explanation from an attorney may be required.

 Refinance Florida Judgments: Need To Know